Chelsear11/Getting-and-Cleaning-Data/ReadMe.md

 4. Each row at the top of the table has variable names
 5. Variable names are easy to understand

-This tidy data set provides the average of the average and standard deviation measurements by subject and activity using the following steps:
+The script accomplishes these tasks using the following steps (see r script for more detail):

 1. Renamed the columns of x.train and x.test using features
 2. Combined the test and training datasets with the activity_labels